Agate Geode Gemstone Information

 Agate geodes are unusual in shape, so most are sliced when used in jewelry designs.
 Agate geodes are very popular for gemstone jewelry, carvings, cameos, beads and cabochons.
 Geodes make excellent ornamental gems and are most ideal for pendants, pins, brooches or earrings.

-Caring for your Agate Geode Gemstones and Gemstone Jewelry Back to Top
+Agate Geode Gemstone and Jewelry Care and Cleaning Back to Top

 Agate geodes should be cleaned using plain water and mild soap.
 Using a soft cloth may not be efficient when trying to clean crevices.
 A soft brush, such as a toothbrush,can be used to clean geodes but care should be taken to ensure not too much pressure is applied.
 Do not use any harsh chemicals or cleaners to clean geodes and rinse only with room temperature water.
 Geodes can also be soaked in water to help soften and remove hardened debris.